1301 Rollin St. South Pasadena CA 91030 ▪︎ Summer Hours Monday - Friday 9am - 1pm

 • Verification of birth certificate.
 We will make a copy for our files.

-• Verification of Christian Baptism and/or any additional sacraments if applicable.
+• Verify Christian baptism and any additional sacraments if applicable.
 We will make a copy for our files.

 Waitlist Policies

-The HFS waitlist will be valid for a one-year period.
+The HFS waitlist will be valid for one year.
 Families who wish to remain on the waitlist should reapply each year.
-HFS will not charge a new application fee once the initial application fee has been paid.
-This does not apply to additional children who are applying for the first time.
-Families will be required to bring their child in for a brief interview and assessment for each application year and submit up-to-date documents.
+Once the initial application fee has been paid, HFS will not charge a new application fee.
+This does not apply to additional children applying for the first time.
+Families must bring their child in for a brief interview and assessment for each application year and submit up-to-date documents.

 PLEASE NOTE: In compliance with the Los Angeles Archdiocese, as well as the Holy Family Catholic School Admission Requirements, the church and school require 100% compliance with the Safeguard the Children Program to help ensure the safety of our children for the good of the entire school community.